FireEmbers/EmberEngine/README.md

-#Ember Engine

-## A node module for wildfire simulation
+#Ember Engine: A node module for wildfire simulation

 This module is the core function for a  forest fire simulator based on cellular automata and fireLib (Rothermel and friends).